kazemmit/Steganography/README.md

 *    		therefore, you can use the stego images created by these methods and analyze them.

-*****************How to use this project********************* Very easy: you just need to download CreateStego.class, then follow the Usage Insruction to use it [see below].
+*****************How to use this project*********************

+Very easy: you just need to download CreateStego.class, then follow the Usage Instruction to use it [see below].

 If there is any problem with this binary file [CreateStego.class] or you want to edit the source code, you might need to compile the source code again easily by javac [java compiler - Note: you should have jdk installed on your computer before]:
 How to compile: